August 1, 2022

 E. Dependency Claims

-E.1 Loss of Financial Support, Housekeeping, and Childcare
+E.1 Loss of Financial Support

 Though the 70% dependency rate is a general rule of thumb, there are two different approaches used by courts to determining the appropriate dependency rate: the “sole dependency” approach and the “cross dependency” approach.

-The sole dependency approach is a more straightforward calculation that only takes into account the deceased’s income.
+The sole dependency approach is a more straightforward calculation that only considers the deceased’s income.
 The cross dependency approach, in contrast, assumes that the death of one spouse has provided the surviving spouse with a certain amount of savings that would have been used to pay for items the deceased would have used.
 One weakness of the cross dependency approach is that it may lead to a nil award if the deceased earned far less money than the survivor (and, therefore, the survivor’s “benefit” from the death, in the form of reduced expenditures, outstripped the amount of money the deceased brought to the family).

 The sole dependency and cross dependency approaches represent the two extremes of calculation.
 Courts have taken a pragmatic approach in recent years and have used a “modified sole dependency” approach.
 It uses the sole dependency approach, but reduces the rate of dependency in the case of dual-earner households by between 50-70%.